 - 1. As soon as practicable after being elected or appointed to the Committee, each committee member must become familiar with these Rules and the Act. - 2.
 The Committee is collectively responsible for ensuring that the Association complies with the Act and that individual members of the Committee comply with these Rules. - 3.
 Committee members must exercise their powers and discharge their duties with reasonable care and diligence. - 4.
-Committee members must exercise their powers and discharge their duties: - a. in good faith in the best interests of the Association; and - b. for a proper purpose. - 5.
+Committee members must exercise their powers and discharge their duties: - a. in good faith in the best interests of the Association; and so as to gain an advantage for themselves or any other person or to cause detriment to the Association, or members of the Association.

+- b. for a proper purpose. - 5.
 Committee members and former committee members must not make improper use of: - a. their position; or - b. information acquired by virtue of holding their position: